slinkous/deathIsAParty/README.md

 You are a ghost, who wakes at dusk, and has until dawn to wake up as many of you friends as possible.

-1. Create moveable ghost sprite
+[x] Create moveable ghost sprite
-2. Create dusk-to-dawn sky change and game over timer
-3. Randomly place graves
+[x]Create dusk-to-dawn sky change and game over timer [x] Randomly place graves
-4. Wake up ghosts and count
+[x] Wake up ghosts and count
 5. Score and restart
 6. Add introduction (On a grave!)

 7. Ghost animations
+8. Music

 MVP+
 1. Add Ascii hedge maze - running water?